 There is one person who will never reject us, who longs for us to embrace the immeasurable and unconditional love He has for us — our Lord and Savior Jesus Christ.
 The one who will not only heal our scars but will give us the courage to view ourselves in His light, to stand firm in His truth, and to persevere as we seek healthy relationships that supply us with the love and acceptance we need and deserve.

 We must remember, we are never alone when we are rejected, Christ stands lovingly right by our side.
 He too experienced rejection from many people –– and still does to this very day.
 We can learn by His example and we can be comforted by His presence.
 When others reject us… and they will, we must keep our focus on God and surround ourselves with people who support and encourage us.

 “For not even His brothers were believing in Him.”

 Begin courageously facing rejection by:

-How do you currently face rejection?
+How do you plan to face rejection today?